 Image courtesy of Jacks “R” Better.
 This image shows the Weather Shield deployed as an under cover on a JRB Bear Mountain Bridge Hammock.

 I have to compliment the Jacks on this design.
 First off, DriDucks rain gear has long been a popular choice as an inexpensive waterproof/breathable shell for backpackers and thru-hikers.
-It’s also field repairable with Duct tape, and it is extremely lightweight2.
+It’s also field repairable with Duct tape, and it is extremely lightweight[2.
+Don’t get too excited.
+The DriDucks does have a drawback: it’s not super durable.
+As lightweight materials go, it’s not tissue paper, but I wouldn’t go bushwhacking in it.].
 The Jacks’ design was deceptive at first glance: the image on their site look like it’s just an under cover, but they also include some Omni-tape (self-adhering Velcro, hook-and-loop ribbon) so the Weather Shield can convert into a sleeping bag shell or top cover.
-The completed kit weighs in at only 9.6 oz (272 g)3, which is lighter than most rain jackets.
+The completed kit weighs in at only 9.6 oz (272 g)[3.
+Trimmed down, it weighs only 8.8 oz (249 g)], which is lighter than most rain jackets.
 The kit is also very easy to make with only minimal sewing skills.
 All the materials were cut to size and ready to assemble so all I had to do was sew.

 Since I’m a visual learner, I went to the drawing board to illustrate the Jacks “R” Better Weather Shield for anyone else who attempts this project or one like it.
 I should note that the Jacks “R” Better Weather Shield and kit versions do not come with suspension.
 This is because the Weather Shield is designed to fit the JRB quilts and eliminate a second set of shock cord.
 Jacks “R” Better does sell a stand-alone Under Quilt Suspension System, or you can fabricate your own.